Dynamic Matching and Allocation of Tasks: Abstract

-\ABSTRACT{In many two-sided markets, each side has incomplete information about the other but has an opportunity to learn (some) relevant information before final matches are made.
+In many two-sided markets, the parties to be matched have incomplete information about their characteristics.
+We consider the settings where the parties engaged are extremely patient and are interested in long-term partnerships.
+Hence, once the final matches are determined, they persist for a long time.
+Each side has an opportunity to learn (some) relevant information about the other before final matches are made.
 For instance, clients seeking workers to perform tasks often conduct interviews that require the workers to perform some tasks and thereby provide information to both sides.
-The performance of a worker in such an interview/assessment $\textendash$– and hence the information revealed $\textendash$ depends both on the inherent characteristics of the worker and the task and also on the actions taken by the worker (e.g. the effort expended); thus there is both adverse selection (on both sides) and moral hazard (on one side).
-When interactions are ongoing, incentives for workers to expend effort in the current assessment can be provided by the payment rule used and also by the matching rule that assesses and determines the tasks to which the worker is assigned in the future; thus workers have career concerns.
-We derive mechanisms $\textendash$– payment, assessment and matching rules $\textendash$– that lead to final matchings that are stable in the long run and achieve close to the optimal performance (profit or social welfare maximizing) in equilibrium (unique) thus mitigating both adverse selection and moral hazard (in many settings).} \KEYWORDS{Matching, Mechanism Design}
+The performance of a worker in such an interview- and hence the information revealed - depends both on the inherent characteristics of the worker and the task and also on the actions taken by the worker (e.g. the effort expended), which are not observed by the client.
+Thus there is moral hazard.
+Our goal is to derive a dynamic matching mechanism that facilitates learning on both sides before final matches are achieved and ensures that the worker side does not have incentive to obscure learning of their characteristics through their actions.
+We derive such a mechanism that leads to final matching that achieve optimal performance (revenue) in equilibrium.
+We show that the equilibrium strategy is long-run coalitionally stable, which means there is no subset of workers and clients that can gain by deviating from the equilibrium strategy.
+We derive all the results under the modeling assumption that the utilities of the agents are defined as limit of means of the utility obtained in each interaction.